Text Completion Mode¶

 Director — each Scene Direction step now constrains the grammar to just the field being decided that step, so the model physically can't fill in fields it wasn't asked about yet (previously it just tended to anyway, despite being told not to, and Orb filtered the extras out after the fact).

-Both fall back to their classic, unforced-grammar behavior on chat-mode endpoints.
+The director falls back to its classic, unforced-grammar behavior on chat-mode endpoints.